cerebris/jsonapi-resources/README.md

 #### Primary Key

 Resources are always represented using a key of `id`.
+The resource will interrogate the model to find the primary key.
-If the underlying model does not use `id` as the primary key you can use the `primary_key` method to tell the resource which field on the model to use as the primary key.
-Note: this doesn't have to be the actual primary key of the model.
-For example you may wish to use integers internally and a different scheme publicly.
+If the underlying model does not use `id` as the primary key _and_ does not support the `primary_key` method you must use the `primary_key` method to tell the resource which field on the model to use as the primary key. **Note:** this _must_ be the actual primary key of the model.

 By default only integer values are allowed for primary key.
 To change this behavior you can override `verify_key` class method: